SBP Drug Discovery

 - Prebys Center is one of the most advanced nonprofit drug discovery centers in the world

 - Partners include universities, clinical organizations, disease foundations, government agencies and biopharma companies

 - Success in securing translational research grants

 - More than $100M over the past five years

 - Track record of successful milestone-driven drug discovery

-- 4 FDA-approved drugs, 3 in clinical trials, 60 projects in the pipeline
+- 7 FDA-approved treatments and tests, 10 clinical trials underway, 60 projects in the pipeline